usnews/brightspot-cms/publishing-guide.md

 Click on any past version to view a side-by-side difference view, or use the quick preview.
 Clicking publish when viewing the version will replace the current content with the past version you are viewing, allowing rolling back in a single click.

 If you wish to save the past historic version specifically, edit the revision name, which in turn, once saved, places it in the right rail.
 From there it can be easily found and reused later.
+To remove a named revision, click Name Revision and remove the custom name.
+Then click save.

 ![](http://docs.brightspot.s3.amazonaws.com/revisions-2.1.png)